Tsirelson's Bound Prohibits Communication Through a Disconnected Channel: The bipartite Bell experiment as a noisy symmetric channel

-Alice and Bob each hold one half of an EPR pair such as a singlet state of spin--$\frac{1}{2}$ particles.
-They each possess two different measuring instruments which we unimaginatively call `instrument zero' and `instrument one'.
-Alice measures her particle using one of the instruments, and Bob does the same.
-Let $a$ be the index of the instrument used by Alice and let $\hat{A}$ be its reading.
-Similarly, let $b$ and $\hat{B}$ denote the index of an instrument chosen by Bob and its reading.
-In the language of probability, $\hat{A}$ and $\hat{B}$ are $\pm 1$--valued--valued Bernoulli random variables.
-The choices of measuring instrument, $a$ and $b$, may be either parameters or $0/1$--valued Bernoulli random variables.
+Let us recall the classical bipartite Bell experiment~\cite{BellEPR}.
+Alice and Bob each hold one half of an EPR pair (a pair of particles with certain properties summarized below) such as a singlet state of spin--$\frac{1}{2}$ particles.
+They each possess two different measuring instruments.
+Alice measures her particle using one of the instruments, and Bob measures his particles using one of his.
+We write $i$ for the index of the instrument used by Alice, and $a$ for its reading.
+Similarly, we let $j$ and $b$ denote the index of an instrument chosen by Bob and its reading correspondingly.
+In the language of probability, $a$ and $b$ are $\pm 1$--valued Bernoulli random variables.
+The choices of measuring instrument, $i$ and $j$, may be either parameters or $0/1$--valued Bernoulli random variables.

-Repeating the experiment for many different EPR pairs, Alice and Bob may compute the correlations of their readings $\hat{A}$ and $\hat{B}$ for any given pair of indices $a$ and $b$.
-Formally, they compute, $\EProb{\hat{A}\hat{B}}{a,b}$, the expectation of $\hat{A}\hat{B}$ conditioned on their choice of a particular pair of measuring instruments $a$ and $b$.
+Repeating the experiment for many different EPR pairs, Alice and Bob may compute the two-point correlator $\EProb{ab}{i,j}$ of their readings $a$ and $b$ for any given pair of indices $i$ and $j$, where $E[\cdot]$ is the statistical expectation operator.
 We now define the \emph{Bell--CHSH correlation} $c$ by the formula:

-In any theory in which both Alice and Bob's choices, and the readings of their measuring devices, are \emph{local}, the Bell-CHSH inequality~\cite{CHSH} holds:
+In a theory in which both Alice and Bob's choices, and the readings of their measuring devices, are \emph{local}, the Bell--CHSH inequality~\cite{CHSH} holds:

-\emph{Locality} means that Alice's readings may only be affected by her own choices (or perhaps by any other hidden variables locally at her site), and similarly for Bob's readings.
-Quantum mechanically, Alice and Bob may violate \eqref{eq:BellCHSH} and hence Quantum Mechanics is \emph{nonlocal}.
+Operationally speaking, locality means that Alice's readings may only be affected by her own choices (or perhaps by any other variables hidden locally at her site), and similarly for Bob's readings.
+Quantum mechanically, however, Alice and Bob may violate~\eqref{eq:BellCHSH}.
+Quantum Mechanics is thus said to be \emph{nonlocal}.